Stellacore/OriNet/README.md

 Example use cases include determination of survey station setups relative to an existing reference system, representation of a camera location relative to a scene, positions of an autonomous vehicle, and so on.

+### Source Code

+OriNet is an open source software project provided under the liberal MIT license that provides for varied uses including commercial ones.

+The code implementation is in C++20.
+The 20 standard is required by the graaflib dependency (used for implementation within network.hpp).
+The remainder of the OriNet code is compilable with C++17 or later.

 ## Theory Overview